aircrack-ng/rtl8188eus/README.md

 $ sudo iw dev <interface> set type monitor
 ```
 Frame injection test may be performed with
-(after kernel v5.2 scanning is slow, run a scan or simply an airodump-ng first!)
 ```
 $ aireplay -9 <interface>
 ```